-The current trend for Earnhardt, Jr., Eury, Jr. and company is not encouraging.
-The last five races have resulted in four finishes of 20th or worse, with a second place finish three races ago at Talladega being the team’s lone bright spot of the year.
-In fact, it is the team’s only top five performance but, in all probability, not a run that will bolster Tony Eury, Jr.’s chances of saving his job.
-Considering Earnhardt, Jr.’s known skills behind the wheel at restrictor plate events, the lion’s share of credit for that runner-up finish can be expected to go to the driver.
+The current trend for Earnhardt Jr., Eury Jr. and company is not encouraging.
+The last five races have resulted in four finishes of 20th or worse, with a second-place finish three races ago at Talladega being the team’s lone bright spot of the year.
+In fact, it is the team’s only top-five performance but, in all probability, not a run that will bolster Eury Jr.’s chances of saving his job.
+Considering Earnhardt Jr.’s known skills behind the wheel at restrictor-plate events, the lion’s share of credit for that runner-up finish can be expected to go to the driver.

-There is little doubt that Tony Eury, Jr. has been aware that he is the number one guy responsible for the on-track success of Dale Earnhardt, Jr. – and if the wins and top 5s don’t materialize, it will be him that will be held accountable.
+There is little doubt that Eury Jr. has been aware that he is the number one guy responsible for the on-track success of Dale Earnhardt Jr. – and if the wins and top fives don’t materialize, it will be him that will be held accountable.
 And if the rumors are to be believed, sooner rather than later it’s his head that will be the one which rolls – right or wrong.